 Hengill produces impressive amounts of energy by way of hydro and geothermal power – both of which are utilized to provide the capital and nearby municipalities with plentiful supplies of hot water and electricity.
 Stop at the geothermal plant of Hellisheidi where you’ll learn about geosciences, geothermal technology, the environment and the history of the area.

 Pay a visit the UNESCO site of Thingvellir.
 As you approach Thingvellir, cross the neovolcanic rift zone that slices through Iceland from northeast to southwest.
-Pause at the viewpoint to soak up a little of the nation’s history, it is one of oldest parliamentary institutions in the world.
-Lastly, pass by Iceland’s largest natural lake, Thingvallavatn, to the view point located on the lower flanks of the volcano.
-The drive back to Reykjavik will take you through a lunar-like landscape of volcanic phenomena and other geological wonders.
+Pause at the viewpoint to soak up a little of the nation’s history, here is where the world’s first parliament was formed in 930.
+Pass by Iceland’s largest natural lake, Thingvallavatn, to the view point located on the lower flanks of the volcano.
+The drive back to Reykjavik takes us through a lunar-like landscape of volcanic phenomena and other geological wonders.